bitsofinfo/kubernetes-vs-swarm/README.md

 * Docker Service named `nginx1_app` available at published Swarm port: `30080`
 * Kubernetes Deployment named `nginx1` available on `NodePort` `30081`

+Each app has the following characteristics:
+* 2+ replicas
+* Published on a fixed high port on all nodes
+* Mounting an external volume
+* Access to a "secret"
+* Configured with a *"healthcheck"*

 ## Prerequisites

 You should have Docker for Mac/Windows installed with Kubernetes enabled.